Dave Porecki: Domestic

 Porecki made one brief appearance off the bench for Waratahs against Cheetahs during the 2015 Super Rugby season.
 He joined Saracens as cover during the 2015 Rugby World Cup.
 Porecki was eligible to represent England as his mother is from that country.

+He is also of polish descent.
 In 2016 he left Saracens to join London Irish and in his first season at the club was part of the side that defeated Yorkshire Carnegie in the RFU Championship play-off final to win promotion back to the Premiership.

 In July 2020 it was confirmed that Porecki would return to the Waratahs for their Super Rugby campaign.

 International

-On 2 July 2022 Porecki made his debut for Australia starting in a win against England at Perth Stadium.
+On 2 July 2022, Porecki made his debut for Australia starting in a win against England at Perth Stadium.